 Welcome aboard the Greg Mortimer

 At Aurora Expeditions, honouring and respecting the past is just as important as ensuring our guests have a brilliant time off the beaten track.
-To continue our efforts on both fronts, we're excited to launch our new ship, the Greg Mortimer, in 2019.
+To continue our efforts on both fronts, we're excited to launch our new ship, the Greg Mortimer, in late 2019.

 Proudly named after Aurora's adventurous co-founder, this 104-metre ship is our very first, purpose-built expedition vessel.
 Capable of negotiating the strongest winds and waves, the Greg Mortimer is built to world-class polar standards – designed in close consultation with our expedition specialists, taking advantage of our more than 25 years of experience.